kingfarouk1122-pixel/linux-fundamentals/README.md

 sudo apt install/update/upgrade to install something or update the system or upgrade anything that needs to be upgraded.

 <a command you don't know how to use> --help to help you know how to use this command.

-## I now know how to read the command lines and troubleshoot the problems.